-This delicious Strawberry Curd has intense strawberry curd.
+This delicious Strawberry Curd has an intense strawberry taste.
 It's creamy, delicious, and perfect for breakfast or as a filling for your next cake.
 If you've never made strawberry curd before you're looking for a way to use the bounty of strawberries available or even to keep from throwing out strawberries then you should make this yummy fruit curd.

 One of the reasons I made it even though it was the very end of the season for local strawberries was because I had a broken wrist and needed an easy recipe to make and share.
 And thus my love affair with fruit curds was born.

 This is my third version since I published the recipe.
 My original recipe contained cornstarch which I removed in the first revision.
 In this revision, I cook the strawberries before combining them with the other ingredients which produces a much thicker and better-tasting curd.

 Why This Recipe Works

 Fruit curds are so delicious and one of my favorite things to make.
 This recipe is made by cooking strawberries with sugar and lemon juice to intensify the flavor and then combining the cooked fruit with eggs and butter to produce a creamy luxurious fruit spread that tastes just like strawberries.
 If you're more of a traditionalist when it comes to curds check out my Lemon and Lime Curd recipes.

 How to Pick the Right Strawberries